Characteristics of the Latin language in AX Semantics

 Nouns

-For Latin nouns, the LEXICON needs to encode gender, case, and determiner changes.
+For Latin nouns, the lexicon needs to encode gender, case, and determiner changes.
 The plural forms should be added to the lexicon if they are not regular.

 Examples